Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 I did my own study on this topic and found this to be the best answer:

-Birds take about 10 days to find a new feeder.
+Birds take about ten days to find a new feeder.
 Birds typically take 5 – 18 days to find feeders, depending on the feeder location, the local bird species, the safety of the environment, and the time of day.
 For example, birds in Utah take 18.8 days but birds in Arizona take 6.2 days to find new bird feeders.

 If you are living in the US, you can even interact with the graphs I created to see how long it took for people to see the first birds at their feeders!
-Check it out!

 4. Your Bird Feeder Has Too Many Potential Predators Nearby